open-edge-platform/edge-desktop-virtualization/idv-services/idv-services-setup-guide.md

 - To set up `idv-init` and `idv-launcher` services on an immutable image, the following has to be done via `cloud-init` -
   1. Run the [setup_display](init/setup_display.sh) script to add xorg configuration files.
   2. Run the [setup permissions](setup_permissions.sh) script to set up permissions for running scripts.
   3. Enable auto-login for the user that is created.
-Refer to [Enable auto-login](README.md#enable-auto-login-for-the-guest-user)
+Refer to the [Enable auto-login](README.md#enable-auto-login-for-the-guest-user) section for detailed instructions.
   4. Enable `idv-init.service` and `idv-launcher.service`.
 Refer to the [Enable IDV Services](#enable-idv-services) section for the commands to be run to enable both the services.
-Set the value of `AUTOLOGIN_USER` in the `autologin.conf` to the user that is created.
   5. Start `idv-init.service` and `idv-launcher.service`.
 Refer to the [Start `idv-init.service`](#start-idv-init-service) and [Start `idv-launcher.service`](#start-idv-launcher-service) sections for the commands to be run to start each service.

 ## Steps to set up idv services on a mutable EMT image